Through the Looking Glass: Life behind the knife.

 The London Borough of Waltham Forest is one of the most deprived boroughs in London having some areas with the highest deprivation in the UK.
 Young people participating in this project are likely to face barriers because of their poor socio-economic backgrounds and may have had direct lived experiences of knife crime.

-Through peer to peer engagement, running a series of workshops with participants for a whole year and creating a body of artistic works Through the Looking Glass gives the public a chance to view the impact of youth violence directly through the young people eyes.
+Through peer to peer engagement, running a series of workshops with participants for a year and creating a body of artistic works Through the Looking Glass gives the public a chance to view the impact of youth violence directly through the young people eyes.

 This project is an opportunity for young people at risk to discover and develop their creative skills in a safe space.
-This work is not intended to be therapeutic, however social prescribing evidences.
+This work is not intended to be therapeutic, however social prescribing evidences this.
 Also that art has a powerful way of aiding healing and the artist will initiate an environment where this is possible.

 Mr Martin Griffiths Consultant Trauma Surgeon ‘We are really pleased to support the work that artist Emma Barnard is doing with young people around serious youth violence.
 Collaboration with a diverse range of communities and organisations is key to a successful violence reduction strategy.
 Being able to discuss the issue not just in a legislative or academic sense is really important in being able to share important messages and principles.
 We think Emma’s creative expression as seen by her previous work demonstrates how photography can carry some meaningful messages to help illustrate the problem of youth violence and knife crime in a different way’.